hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 		bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --skip-install-seed --skip-install-undercloud 2>&1 | tee update.log

-	The cloud update with the new nodes on successful operation
+	The cloud updates with the new nodes on successful operation

 8.Once the cloud is successfully updated with the new nodes, login to the undercloud

 		ssh heat-admin<Undercloud IP address>

-9.Source stack RC using the folloeing command:
+9.Source stack RC using the following command:

      	# Source stackrc